 Consider which venue criteria are most vital to boosting your attendance, such as room rates, weather, available amenities, and distance to the airport.
 Then use a tool like GroupSync to narrow in on a short list of qualified venues and destinations that meet those requirements.
 The tool also helps you to compare the results side-by-side and send out quick RFPs and receive streamlined proposals.

 Creating branded event materials, customized invites and handling check-in, event registrations and ticket sales are made so much easier when you can handle all these tasks from a single platform, like Event Farm.

 - Stay On Top of Weather Conditions

 Don’t let a surprise thunderstorm unravel your outdoor reception or golf tournament.
 No matter how in control of the meeting you think you are, Mother Nature will always prove otherwise.
-Stay sane and keep things simple by staying ahead of the raindrops with an app like Dark Sky.
-We would liken it as a personal weather station in your exact location, showing you a breakdown of all minute-to-minute weather conditions, such as when rain will stop and start.
+Stay safe and keep things simple by staying ahead of the raindrops with an app like Dark Sky.
+The app acts as a personal weather station in your exact location, showing you a breakdown of all minute-to-minute weather conditions, such as when rain will stop and start.